 Each unit of an undergraduate or postgraduate course is recorded in SAMIS and will have a corresponding Moodle space automatically created for it.
 Each SAMIS unit of study has a nominated Unit Convenor who is allocated a Teacher+ role in Moodle and has responsibility for developing and maintaining their Moodle spaces (content and activities).

 Units are typically delivered in Semester 1 (S1), Semester 2 (S2) or across the full Academic Year (AY).
+See period slot codes for more information.
 Additionally, some course teams like to have a ‘course level’ Moodle space, and this is possible via two methods:

 - If a course in SAMIS has a Director of Studies listed, a Moodle space will be automatically created with the relevant SAMIS course code.
 This will automatically enrol all students listed against that course code.
 This is particularly useful if a course hub space is required for students across all years of a course.